Compare VoIP System Quotes

 VoIP:

-• Use of softphones and mobile apps: With VoIP, your device becomes a portable phone line through softphones and mobile apps.
+• With VoIP, your device becomes a portable phone line through softphones and mobile apps.
 All you need is a VoIP package and an internet device.
+Without it, VoIP will not function, which may disrupt your basic communications.

 Cellular:

-• Suitability for on-the-go communication: Cellular’s independence from internet connectivity is a reliable choice for field teams, sales professionals and employees handling global operations.
+• Suitability for on-the-go communication: Cellular’s independence from internet connectivity is a reliable choice for field teams, sales professionals, and employees handling global operations.

 VoIP vs Cellular: Features & functionality